mcaskill/composer-plugin-exclude-files/README.md

 > You can only ignore files from your main `composer.json`.
 > File exclusions of dependencies' `composer.json`s are ignored.

-From your main `composer.json`, add the `exclude-from-files` property to either the 'autoload' section or the 'extra' section.
+From your main `composer.json`, add the `exclude-from-files` property to either the `extra` section.
-The list of paths must be absolute from the vendor directory.
+The list of paths must be relative to the composer manifest.

 This plugin is invoked before the autoloader is dumped, either during `install`/`update`, or via the `dump-autoload` command.